papoanaya/incubator/README.md

   used in combination of other tools for access data from Mantis tickets.
   It is still a work in progress, a lot of functions are not done.
+- dorglendar.nlsp : orglendar clone for dzen2 using newlisp
+- plantuml_helpers.el : This is a Gits I found in github for plantuml in which simplifies compiling plantuml files.
+It would be nice to have a plantuml mode in Emacs.
+I'm dropping this gist here as a basis for such mode.